libmir/mir/README.md

 - `-defaultlib=libphobos2.so` as Phobos is statically linked by default.
 - `fPIC` to create Position Independent Code (it creates a global offset table)

+If you have `dub` available, you can also use `dub -c dynamic-lib`.

 ##### 2.b.2: Link dynamically